Democratic base's anger puts some party leaders on shaky ground

 In Arizona, which went for Biden in 2020 before flipping to Trump last year, furious party leaders ousted their chair, Yolanda Bejarano.
 The result was a shock; Bejarano had support from every prominent Democrat in the state and was widely expected to get a second term.

-U.S. Rep. Nikema Williams, the chair of the Georgia Democratic Party, is in a similarly perilous position after Trump flipped Georgia in 2024.
-The Georgia party's state committee approved a rules change Saturday making its chairmanship a full-time role, the Atlanta Journal-Constitution reported.
-That will make it increasingly likely that Williams, keeping her congressional seat, will step down as chair before her term ends in 2027.
+U.S. Rep. Nikema Williams, the chair of the Georgia Democratic Party, met a similar fate after Trump flipped Georgia in 2024.
+Williams resigned as party chair on Monday, days after the Democratic state committee approved a rules change making its chairmanship a full-time role, the Atlanta Journal-Constitution reported.
+The rule made it untenable for Williams to continue as chair through the end of her term in 2027 while keeping her congressional seat.

 Kat Abughazaleh, a 26-year-old liberal journalist with a big social media following, decided to run for Congress, saying most Democrats "work from an outdated playbook" in an announcement video that's fiercely critical of party leaders.